mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Sidebar

-* where the Explorer, Search, Source Control, Debug, and Extensions panels are displayed
+* where the EXPLORER, Search, Source Control, Debug, and Extensions panels are displayed
 * to toggle display, ctrl-b (cmd-b)
   * the Vim extension overrides this keyboard shortcut, so you'll have to delete that shortcut to get the default one